abd-h/react-router-practice-1/README.md

 # react-router-practice-1
-I am using this repository to keep record of my studying journey on React
+I am using this repository to keep record of my studying journey on React Router